Now Reading

 The importance of a strong content calendar is second to none.

 Otherwise, you’ll just be creating content willy-nilly with no real understanding of when and why.
-And without that, you probably won’t end up achieving everything you dreamed of.

 Without due dates and clear individual assignments, businesses tend to fall into that old trap of “I’ll get to it when I have the time” or “Someone else is sorting it”.

-That’s a recipe for disaster every time.
+That’s a recipe for disaster, every time.

 Tip #12: Choose a digital content marketing firm that uses a content calendar.